The Cary Memorial Library offers three gallery spaces to community artists (suitable for displaying two-dimensional art):

 - January – Call for artists.
 Information about the process is posted to the Cary Memorial Library’s website.
 The call will also be published in the Lexington Minuteman, and distributed through the Lexington Council for the Arts email distribution list.

 Art exhibits are scheduled as two-month increments.
-Artists must be prepared to hang their exhibits within the first two days of the month assigned.
+Artists must be prepared to hang their exhibits within the first few days of the month assigned and remove in the last few days of the 2nd month assigned.
 All artwork included in the exhibit must remain hanging for the duration of the show (unless other arrangements are agreed upon by both parties).

 All two-dimensional gallery spaces utilize a special hanging system for artwork.
 Works must be framed with a wire across the back to accommodate this system.
-No other method of hanging (tape, glue, tacks, nails, etc.) may be used.
-Artists (or their representatives) must be prepared to hang their own work with minimal assistance from Library or Community Center staff.
+Artists (or their representatives) must be prepared to hang their own work.
+Library or Community Center staff can prrovide minimal assistance.
 If stools or step-ladders are required, artists must provide their own or request one in advance.

-The artist will produce a sign, artist’s biography, and brief description of the exhibit for display which will fit an 8 ½ x 11 inch paper or cardstock.
-The artist is also responsible for producing cardstock labels (approximately 2 x 3“) for each art piece.
-The Library/Community Center will provide the special hanging adhesive which must be used to affix labels to the walls.
+The artist will produce a sign, artist’s biography, and brief description of the exhibit for display.
+The artist is also responsible for producing labels for each art piece.
+The Library/Community Center will provide painter's tape or mounting putty which must be used to affix labels to the walls.

 The Library and Community Center are public buildings serving people of all ages.
 We ask that artists ensure that pieces are “family friendly.”
 Questions about content will be clarified during the application process.
-A member of the Library or Community Center Staff must approve the exhibit after it is hung, and may require changes in layout for appearance or safety considerations.
+A member of the Library or Community Center Staff may require changes in layout for appearance or safety considerations.
 A complete list of the all the artworks contained in the exhibit must be left with the Library or Community Center Staff at the time the exhibit is installed.

 The Town of Lexington does not hold insurance for artwork on exhibit and is not responsible for loss of or damage to any of the artists’ work.